 Chia seeds are a great healthy replacement for the poppy seeds in this recipe.
-Not that poppy seeds are bad, but I like to add nutrition packed ingredients wherever I can and this fits nicely.
 We are getting extra nutrition and a little added crunch here and there.
 Chia seeds contain omega 3 (a great source for vegans) and it’s a complete protein.

 Healthy and delicious vegan food isn’t so hard at all!

 In this recipe, flour, chia seeds, sugar, and lemon is mixed into a batter, poured onto a warm griddle and cooked until fluffy and golden, creating a hearty vegan breakfast that’s quick and easy to make.

 Here is everything you will need, plus ingredient variations (measurements are in the recipe card below):

 - flour – spelt, whole wheat, all-purpose (pref unbleached), or GF flour blend (or combo of these)

 - chia seeds – can find chia seeds at most grocery stores or purchase them online from Amazon (affiliate link)

 - sugar – my top picks are organic pure cane, coconut, date or monk fruit sugar